Military dedicates new headquarters for nuclear control unit

 Vice Adm.
 Charles A. Richard, new commander of US Strategic Command, speaks during a change of command ceremony at Offutt AFB in Nebraska, Monday, Nov.
 18, 2019, with Deputy Secretary of Defense David Norquist, ... more

 OFFUTT AIR FORCE BASE, Neb.
-(AP) — An Air Force base south of Omaha has been dedicated as the new, $1.3 billion headquarters for the command unit that, under direction of the president, controls the nation’s nuclear-armed forces.
+(AP) — The new, $1.3 billion headquarters for the command unit that controls the nation’s nuclear-armed forces has been dedicated at an Air Force Base south of Omaha.

 Officers and enlisted men joined civilian dignitaries for ceremonies Monday at Offutt Air Force Base.